Updated: Jul 26, 2022

 3. What is my view on company valuation?

-The bank currently trades at a P/E of 21x vs 20x of HDFC Bank, 12x of SBI, 32x of Kotak Mahindra Bank and 19x of Axis Bank.
-It also trades significantly higher than the industry P/E of 17x.
+The bank currently trades at a P/E of 20x vs 19x of HDFC Bank, 13x of SBI, 28x of Kotak Mahindra Bank, and 16x of Axis Bank.

-Based on the improving numbers of the past 3 years and the promise shown by the accelerating digital operations of the Bank, I expect ICICI Bank to maintain a 15% revenue CAGR for the next two years and PAT should stabilize to near 20% CAGR as the bank inches closer to HDFC Bank in terms RoE.
+Based on the improving numbers of the past 3 years and the promise shown by the accelerating digital operations of the Bank, I expect ICICI Bank to maintain a 15% revenue CAGR for the next two years and PAT should stabilize to near 20% CAGR as the bank inches closer to HDFC Bank in terms RoE and the provision number (quality of book) stabilizes.

-ICICI Bank looks interesting from medium to long term and should be evaluated by investors.
+ICICI Bank looks interesting in the medium to long term and should be evaluated by investors.

 4. What are the risks to the investment analysis?